 It’s one of the best beaches in Australia if you are visiting with kids in tow.
 There are a few, small waves which make it perfect and safe for swimming.
 They also have great picnic areas with barbeques for enjoying the day with family and friends.

-Suttons Beach is one of the best beaches for families with kids.
-Photo by bertknot via Flickr CC
+Suttons Beach is one of the best beaches in Brisbane, great for families with kids.

 Ned’s Beach, Lord Howe Island

-Last, but certainly not least on our list of Australia beaches, is Ned’s Beach on Lord Howe Island.
-Most travelers have never even heard of Lord Howe Island and we’ll admit, it was only a few months ago that we discovered it for ourselves.
-Located about 600km east of Port Macquarie, Lord Howe Island is a true Australian paradise.
+Last, but certainly not least on our list of Australian beaches is Ned’s Beach on Lord Howe Island.
+Most travellers have never even heard of Lord Howe Island and we’ll admit, it was only a few months ago that we discovered it for ourselves.
+Located about 600 km east of Port Macquarie, Lord Howe Island is a true Australian paradise.

 Ned's Beach, Lord Howe Island